jaberkow/WaveRL/README.md

 The parameters that govern the vibrating bridge environment (as well as default parameters for training and rollout) are set in `configs/config.yml`.
 There are several parameters that may be interesting to alter:

 * wave_speed :  This value controls how fast a wave propagates along the bridge.
 Larger values yield a more 'taut' bridge and smaller values yield a 'looser' bridge.
+Must be strictly greater than zero.
 * force_width :  Currently the piston forces are modeled as having gaussian profiles centered at discrete points with widths given by this parameter.
 Decreasing this value will the make the forces more pointlike.
+Must be strictly greater than zero.
 * num_force_points :  The number of pistons.
 Increasing this parameter whie decreasing the force_width model's an active damping system capable of more fine grained control.
+Must be a positive int.
 * timepoints_per_step : How many steps of the simulator dynamics to run with a fixed value of the pisotn forces.
 Increasing this parameter decreases the power of the agent/damping system to respond quickly.
+Must be a positive int.